jlcolema/newsletter-templates/README.md

 # Newsletter Templates

-Updated versions of email newsletter templates for Crosspoint Church.
+Updated versions of email newsletter templates for [Crosspoint Church](https://crosspoint.church).

 ## Overview

-1. The `original` directory contains the original templates pulled from Shelby Arena.
+1. The `original` directory contains the [original templates](dist/html/templates/original/) pulled from Shelby Arena.
-2. The `new` directory contains updated versions of each template.
+2. The `new` directory contains [new versions of each template](dist/html/templates/new/).

 ## Notes